MicrosoftDocs/sql-docs/docs/2014/reporting-services/design-the-query.md

 ms.assetid: 2dad800f-10a1-453c-8761-2935b9826d84
 caps.latest.revision: 39
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Design the Query
   Use this page of the Report Wizard to create a query by typing the query manually, by using Query Builder to interactively build a query, or by importing a query from another report.

  The data source type you chose on the Select the Data Source page, a previous page in the Report Wizard, determines the query you can enter on this page.
-For example, if the data source type is [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can enter [!INCLUDE[tsql](../../includes/tsql-md.md)] statements or stored procedure names.
-If the data source type is [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)], the Query pane is disabled and you cannot enter a query directly.
+For example, if the data source type is [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], you can enter [!INCLUDE[tsql](../includes/tsql-md.md)] statements or stored procedure names.
+If the data source type is [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)], the Query pane is disabled and you cannot enter a query directly.
 You can specify the query by using Query Builder.

 ## Options
  **Query string**